 SUBPART 426.2—DISASTER OR EMERGENCY ASSISTANCE ACTIVITIES

-426.202 Local Area Preference
+426.202 Local Area Preference.

+FAR DEVIATION

 FAR 26.202 changed to read, “[(a)] When awarding emergency response contracts during the term of a major disaster or emergency declaration by the President of the United States under the authority of the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S.C.
 5121,et seq.), preference shall be given, to the extent feasible and practicable, to local firms.
 Preference may be given through a local area set-aside or an evaluation preference.